Start/Evaluate

 Do you find juggling "difficult"?
 Several people I asked this question said yes.

-But if you look at basic juggling with three marbles in terms of the movements that must be learned, you will find that it is just one movement, throwing a marble to the other hand, in two variations, from right to left and vice versa.
-The additional element is the synchronization of postings.
+But if you look at basic juggling with three balss in terms of the movements that must be learned, you will find that it is just one movement, throwing a ball to the other hand, in two variations, from right to left and vice versa.
+The additional element is the synchronization of these throws.

-Compare this to driving a car with a manual transmission: steering wheel, pedals and gearbox control, more observation of the environment by noticing the road, other vehicles and pedestrians, among other possibilities, all with only tenths of a second to make certain decisions.
+Compare this to driving a car with a manual transmission: steering wheel, pedals and gearbox control, as well as observing the environment by noticing the road, other vehicles and pedestrians, among other possibilities, all with only tenths of a second to make certain decisions.

 Now imagine that you are going to learn juggling and do it like this:

-• It starts by just catching a ball and feeling its weight.
+• It starts by just holding a ball and feeling its size and weight.

 • Throw a ball a few times up with one hand, at varying heights.